igor11191708/coreml-stable-diffusion-swift-example/README.md

 The example app supports **split-einsum** models.
 I decided to support in the example app only this type of models because they are the fastest in terms of image generation more to read is here [Deploying Transformers on the Apple Neural Engine](https://machinelearning.apple.com/research/neural-engine-transformers)

-To get positive result from the app example download only this type of models.
+To get positive result from the app example use only *split einsum* type of models.

 #### PyTorch to CoreML
 if you want to prepare model bundle on your own take a look on this tutorial